-Amend - A small revision control system for Macintosh (System 6)
+Amend - A small revision control system for classic MacOS

 Amend is a self-contained revision control system that I wrote to keep track of source code changes while working on other programming projects on my Macintosh Plus.
-I made a video about its development.
 It is written on and for System 6, and lightly tested on System 7+.

 AmendHub is a site for sharing Amend repositories and browsing amendments made to them.